Play Augmented Reality Games. Genesis Augmented Reality logo. Genesis AR Logo

 Virtual reality (VR) and augmented reality (AR) are two of the hottest topics in the tech world right now.
 Both promise to change the way we interact with technology, but they work in very different ways.
 VR completely immerses users in a digital world, while AR combines digital elements with the real world.
 Here's a closer look at how these two technologies compare:

 Virtual reality creates a completely artificial environment that users can explore.
-This can be done by wearing a headset that blocks out the real worlds and replaces it with computer-generated imagery (CGI).
+This can be done by wearing a headset that blocks out the real world and replaces it with computer-generated imagery (CGI).
 The headset tracks the user's movements and changes the view accordingly, giving the illusion of moving through a virtual space.
-Some popular examples of VR include video games, 360-degree videos, and simulations.
+Some popular use-cases of VR technology include video games, 360-degree videos, and certain simulations.

 Augmented reality also uses CGI, but instead of creating a completely artificial environment, it overlays digital elements on top of the real world.
-This is often done using a smartphone, ar smart glasses and tablet or smartphone camera, which shows the real world scene on the screen and adds digital objects on top of it.
+This is often done using a smartphone, AR smart glasses or head-mounted display, which shows a camera feed of the outside world on the screen and adds digital objects on top of it.
 AR can be used for purposes such as navigation, gaming, and product visualization.
 Some popular examples of AR include Pokemon Go, Snap chat filters, and Google Maps.

 Augmented reality (AR) is a technology that superimposes computer-generated images on the real world, giving users the illusion of interacting with virtual objects.
-AR has been used in gaming and entertainment for years, but the potential for augmented reality marketing is only just being explored.
-Brands are now using AR to give consumers an immersive, interactive experience that goes beyond traditional advertising.
+AR is already being used in gaming and entertainment, but the potential for augmented reality marketing is only just starting to be explored.
+Brands are now using AR to give consumers an immersive, interactive experience that surpasses traditional advertising.

-AR can be used to place virtual products in real-world settings, allowing customers to “try before they buy” without ever leaving the store.
-AR can also be used to create interactive ar experiences at events or pop-ups, immersing customers in the brand and giving them a reason to keep coming back.
+AR can be used to place virtual products in real-world settings, allowing customers to easily visualise a product before they purchase.
+For example, trying on clothes and shoes without putting them on (essential for online shopping), visualising how makeup will look or seeing how a sofa will fit in your living room.
+This technology improves emotional investment by helping customers “try before they buy”.
+AR can also be used to create memorable and interactive experiences at events or pop-ups, wowing customers and immersing them into a brand.
+These experiences are impressive when done right and gives customers a reason to keep coming back.
 With its ability to blur the lines between the digital and physical worlds, AR has immense potential for marketers looking to engage with their customers in new and innovative ways.

 Augmented reality (AR) is one of the hottest trends in technology today, and it's only going to become more popular in the years to come.
 Here are five statistics that show just how big AR is becoming: